dinnasty/ant-colony-optimization/README.md

 # Ant Colony Optimization

-This repository has been created to store our small school project that tries to "_solve_" the Traveling Salesman problem with an Ant Colony Optimization algorithm in Python.
+This repository has been created to archive a small school project that attempts to find a good approximate solution to the **Traveling Salesman** problem using an [Ant Colony Optimization](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) algorithm in Python.

- - [x] Python 3.8.5

 ### Instructions

 * `fourmis.py` is the optimization algorithm
-* `n_fact.py` is a standard brute-force algorithm that gives the best solution
+* `n_fact.py` is a standard brute-force algorithm that gives the best solution in factorial time
-* `utils.py` is a repository of functions used by both algorithms
+* `utils.py` is a repository of useful functions used by both algorithms

-### Python libraries used
+### Python version and librairies

+The archived files have been tested with
+ - [x] Python 3.8.5

+The following librairies are needed:
 * `matplotlib`
 * `numpy`